Equiem/pivotal-tracker-clj/README.md

 Uses `http-kit` and `clj-time` under the hood so options should be treated like `http-kit` parameters and dates should be `clj-time` dates.

+Optionally all the date handling can be done outside this library, just pass in strings as per the Pivotal Tracker API documentation.

 ## Authentication

 This library requires that one environment variable `PT_API_TOKEN` be set in order to authenticate with the Pivotal Tracker API.